Common Tax Information

 The Collector of Revenue has no authority to make any changes to the tax statement without the County Assessors intervention.

-The Lawrence County Collector of Revenue office is located on the 1st floor of the courthouse.
-The office is open 8:00 am to 4:00 pm Monday through Friday, and is open during the lunch hour.
+The Lawrence County Collector of Revenue office is located in room 101 of the courthouse.
+The office is open 8:00 am to 4:30 pm Monday through Friday, and is open during the lunch hour.